MaiteBG/Python_summary/README.md

     - Names starting with numbers or uppercase letters.
   - Use underscores (`_`) to compose multi-word names (e.g., `file_txt`).
   - Apply prefixes or suffixes to provide context (e.g., `is_valid`, `user_count`).
+  - Use of plural names only on collections.

 ### Print Statement
   - Basic example: `print(x, "y", z)`.
   - Using commas automatically adds spaces between the values in the output.
   - To print a blank line: `print()`.
   - To change final character (default break line) `print(var1, end=' ')`

 ## Strings
 - **Defining Strings**: Strings can be defined using `'`, `"`, or `'''`.
 Triple quotes allow you to include line breaks directly within the text.